cchrispy/LogicProgramQs/README.md

 ##### Sum pair, extended
 Given an array of integers and a value, determine if there are any two integers in the array which sum equal to the given value.
 Constraints: O(n log n) time complexity, O(1) space complexity.

-#### Distance between tree nodes
+#### Path between tree nodes
-Find the distance between two nodes on a binary search tree (sorted) and on a binary tree.
+Find the path between two nodes on a binary search tree (sorted) and on a binary tree.

 #### Rectangle combinations
 Given an N x M matrix, print all squares/rectangles of all possible sizes(all 1*1, then all 1*2….
 2*1… )